Ross Wilson: The £40m Rangers legacy, recruitment issues and why it might be 'time for change'

 ‘Too far gone’

-The highly-rated Wilson, through his experience in the game, the contacts he has built up, working closely with Michael Beale who has taken a hands-on role in recruitment, could easily still make greater success of his time at Ibrox if he was to reject Forest.
+The highly-rated Wilson, through his experience in the game, the contacts he has built up, working closely with Michael Beale who has taken a hands-on role in recruitment, could have made greater success of his time at Ibrox if he had rejected Forest.
 Thornton admitted it is likely the right time for a parting of ways with the sporting director "too far gone" in the eyes of some fans.
-But he would leave a strong legacy with regards to player trading.
+But he leaves a strong legacy with regards to player trading.